Forest Hills, Queens: Points of interest

 Austin Street is a busy, modern street with shops, cafes, restaurants, and other stores that function as the center of Forest Hills.
-It has become a place people visit from other neighborhoods because of its charm.

 Two monuments were erected in Forest Hills Gardens: one is a tribute to the victims of World War I and the other is the mast of the Columbia, the winner of the America's Cup yacht races in both 1899 and 1901.

 The Church-in-the-Gardens, St. Luke's Episcopal Church, and United States Post Office are listed on the National Register of Historic Places.